The Oba’s royal palace:

 TABOOS IN THE OGIAMIEN ANCIENT BUILDING

 The (Urho Erinmwin) second entrance door is sacred and exclusively used by the Oba of Benin as a passage way into the building as well as an exit.
-The door is barricaded and any body that violate this norm would face the wratch of death.
+The door is barricaded and any body that violate this norm would face the wretch of death.

 Chief Ogiamien wives do take oath of loyalty at the primordial tree Olode Ikhimwin tree, located in the building.
-And the most junior wife whose duty is to cook, must be naked by custom to avoid any evil intention.
+And the most junior wife, whose duty is to cook, must be naked by custom to avoid any evil intention.

 He has a personal temple where his personnel items and regalia are kept.
 He equally isolates himself when preparing for war or after returning from war in this temple.